Come Back When You Grow Up (album)

 Come Back When You Grow Up is the sixteenth studio album by American singer Bobby Vee and the Strangers and was released in October 1967 by Liberty Records.
 This was the last album to feature Vee's backup band, the Strangers.
-The only single from the album was "Come Back When You Grow Up".
+The album contained the lead single "Come Back When You Grow Up".

 According to Robert Reynolds, in The Music of Bobby Vee, "it was a surprising comeback for him.
 Although music in general had changed, this album is reminiscent of the LPs he put out during earlier years, with this material all being fresh and new."

+Chart performance

 The album debuted on the Billboard Top LPs chart on October 7, 1967, remaining on the chart for 12 weeks and peaking at No. 66.
-It reached No. 37 on the Cashbox albums chart in a 13-week run.
+It reached No. 37 on the Cashbox albums chart in a 13-week run on it.
+The album's "title track" made its debut on the Billboard Hot 100 chart on July 22, 1967, eventually spending three weeks at number three during its 16-week stay, as well as reaching number three on the Cashbox singles chart and number two in Canada.
+The single placed at number 15 on Billboard magazine's Year-End Hot 100 for 1967, It was Vee's sixth and final top-ten hit on the Billboard Hot 100, the first being "Devil or Angel" in 1960.

+Later releases

 The album was released on compact disc by Collectables Records on October 17, 2000, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Vee's collaborative album from June 1963, Bobby Vee Meets the Ventures.
 It was also released as one of two albums on one CD by Beat Goes On on February 14, 2001, paired with Vee's 1966 album, Look at Me Girl.

-Singles

-"Come Back When You Grow Up" made its debut on the Billboard Hot 100 chart on July 22, 1967, eventually spending three weeks at number three during its 16-week stay, as well as reaching number three on the Cashbox singles chart and number two in Canada.
-The single placed at number 15 on Billboard magazine's Year-End Hot 100 for 1967, It was Vee's sixth and final top-ten hit on the Billboard Hot 100, the first being "Devil or Angel" in 1960.